jorritfolmer/puppet-splunk/README.md

 If you have version >= 6.2.0 servers but with stock settings from a previous Splunk installation, also pass `sslcompatibility => 'intermediate'` in the universal forwarder declaration, otherwise the SSL connections to the deploymentserver will fail.

 ## Changelog

+### 2.1.2

+- Improved SAML support and updated settings for Splunk 6.4 and Splunk 6.5

 ### 2.1.1